 You're inspired to open your own restaurant right in the Heart of Dixie, so you can help spread your delicious recipes to willing customers.
 It's easy to dream about cooking and serving up items from your perfect menu, but with every new restaurant opened comes a host of potential risks . . . including lawsuits.
-You'll want to make sure you're protected backwards and forwards with the exact type of coverage you need.
+You'll want to make sure you're protected backward and forward with the exact type of coverage you need.

 In short, restaurant insurance is a policy designed to cover all the components involved in your restaurant, from your property and supplies to your employees and customers.
 Obviously, serving food to the public ties directly into concerns about protecting their health, but restaurant operation comes with many different risks that are important to consider before setting up shop.